 at 8:30 A.M.
 Eastern Time.

-Total nonfarm payroll employment rose by 257,000 in January, and
+Total nonfarm payroll employment increased by 223,000 in June, and the

 Featured News Release: